Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 14:55 If it crashes, it'll restart if you configure it that way and stuff.

-14:58 Well, that's great for Linux, but what about for Windows, right?
+14:58 Well, that's great for Linux.

-15:06 It starts when Windows starts, if you want it that way, it can run when you're logged out, or it can run as a different user, it can run as a restricted account, all these things.
+15:08 If you want it that way, it can run when you're logged out or it can run as a different user.

-15:16 So if you want your app to run basically as Windows runs, then you have to create this Windows service.
+15:16 So if you want your app to run basically as Windows runs, right, then you have to create this Windows service.

 15:24 Well, it turns out it's quite easy to do this in Python if you use the right libraries.